jacebrowning/gitman/docs/interfaces/cli.md

 $ gitman install --force
 ```

-Alternatively it is possible to skip the update process only for dependencies that have uncommited changes.
+Alternatively, it is possible to skip the update process for dependencies that have uncommitted changes:

 ```sh
 $ gitman install --skip-changes
 ```

 ## Update